keith-hall/SublimeYamlPath/README.md

 ## Other Features

 Not strictly related to paths, there is a command implemented (without bloating the core functionality/performance or anything) for converting JSON into human readable YAML.
-This was specifically made for converting structured logs with unreadable stack traces etc. into something easily understandable by a human.
+This was specifically made for converting structured logs with unreadable stack traces, JSON dumped to a string and thus escaped in a JSON string etc. into something easily understandable by a human.
 Currently it is a one-way conversion, but it would be possible to also implement a YAML -> JSON converter and support "round-tripping" by adding some YAML tags to the output when it is converted from JSON.
-(Currently it detects when a field contains a JSON value and parses that also.)
 When this gets implemented, some unit tests covering this will also be added.